-2021-2022 Student Writing Responses: These writing responses are to be copied and pasted in to each scholarship application.
-Each scholarship application has 4 questions, which are the 4 writing responses.
+2022-2024 Student Writing Responses: These writing responses are to be copied and pasted into each scholarship application.
+Each scholarship application has four questions, which are the four writing responses.

 Create a Go Merry account/profile by visiting www.goingmerry.com (check out the "How To" information first, located above)

-Complete your Student Responses (all 4 are required, see above link)
+Complete your Student Responses (all four are required; see the above link).

-Identify 2 individuals who can write you a letter of recommendation.
+Identify two individuals who can write you a letter of recommendation.

-Complete any additional information needed Some scholarship applications require additional pages, essays, art submissions, etc. as required for those scholarships that ask for them and upload them to your Go Merry account.
-Please upload these documents to your Go Merry profile in your "Documents" folder.
-Label file with scholarship name.
+Complete any additional information needed.
+Some scholarship applications require additional pages, essays, art submissions, etc., as required for those scholarships that ask for them, and upload them to your Go Merry account.
+Please upload these documents to your Go Merry profile in your "Documents" folder—label the file with scholarship name.

 NJUHSD Scholarship Applications Are Due:

 Below is information on connecting your IRS information with your FAFSA using the Going Merry program.

 A student's FAFSA must be successfully "processed" (it takes 1-3 days after submitting for the FAFSA to be processed)

 A student must have access to their parent's FSA ID and password